 Make a lasting and positive impact on the lives of babies and young children.

-At the Institute of Education, we offer a number of routes into Early Years Initial Teacher Training.
+At the Institute of Education, we offer a number of routes into Early Years Initial Teacher Education.
 Our courses will give you the range of skills, experience and knowledge you need to become a specialist in early childhood development.

 You will learn from a diverse and incredibly experienced community of academics, benefit from our network of flexible placements, and enjoy a broad range of resources and facilities.

-As an early years practitioner you will specialise in working with babies and young children, from birth to five years old.
+As an early years practitioner, you will specialise in working with babies and young children, from birth to five years old.

 You'll be qualified to work in a wide range of settings, including: